ManikaNagpal/Object-Detection-using-YOLOv5-on-Gloved-Hands-vs-Bare-Hands-Images-Dataset/README.md

 ---

 ## Dataset
-Download the file in YOLOv5 format from: [Roboflow](<https://universe.roboflow.com/glove-uylxg/glove-q7czq/dataset/1>) and upload it in your drive.
+Download the file in YOLOv5 format from [Roboflow](<https://universe.roboflow.com/glove-uylxg/glove-q7czq/dataset/1>) and upload it in your drive.
 The dataset contains labeled images of hands, categorized as:

 - `gloved_hand`